Oil Change Intervals

 How you drive and what kind of driving you do has a lot to do with how long you can go before you change your oil.

-Mechanics who work on engines recommend oil changes every 3000 - 5000 miles not because they like doing them, in fact oil changes are not high on their prefer to do list, but because they constantly see the difference in vehicles that have been serviced regularly and those that haven't.
+Mechanics who work on engines recommend oil changes more frequently than the manufactures recommendations, not because they like doing them, in fact oil changes are not high on their prefer to do list, but because they constantly see the difference in vehicles that have been serviced regularly and those that haven't.
 Plugged oil pump inlet screens, lifter or other engine noises, stuck piston rings, loss of oil pressure, premature engine wear or failure - all symptoms of extended oil changes.

 Some engines are more forgiving than others.
 Some can withstand abuse to over 150,000 miles while others may show symptoms by 70,000 miles.